 Shocking as it was when Gov. Andrew Cuomo abruptly fired Susan Rosenthal, a longtime loyalist, Hudson president David Kramer made it worse with insensitive remarks.

-Dished freely, answering a question from the Roosevelt Islander, his comments ought to be enough to get him out the door too.
-Or, at least, to reverse the welcome sign RIOC’s left hanging for him for far too long.
+Dished freely, answering a question from the Roosevelt Islander, his comments ought to get him out the door.
+Or, at least, reverse the welcome sign RIOC’s left out for him for far too long.

-Among other eye-popping observations, Kramer called Rosenthal a “tough broad,” a thoughtless throw back to a time when assertive women were tagged as odd.
+Among other eye-popping observations, Kramer called Rosenthal a “tough broad,” a thoughtless throw back to a time when assertive women were tagged as strange.
 Not really female enough.